Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/key-vault-node-quickstart-v3/README.md

 ## Deploy the Node App to Azure and retrieve the secret value

-Now that everything is set.
-Run the following command to deploy the app to Azure
+Now that everything is set, run the following command to deploy the app to Azure

 ```
 git push azure master
 ```

-After this when you browse https://<app_name>.azurewebsites.net you can see the secret value.
+Now if you go on https://<app_name>.azurewebsites.net, you can see the secret value.
-Make sure that you replaced the name <YourKeyVaultName> with your vault name

 ## Next steps